jewatkins/StarduPlane-Skynet-Mission/README.md

 To build this source you will need a Windows operating system with the custom Arduino development environment available.
 Instructions on setting this up can be found here -- [Dev.Ardupilot] (http://dev.ardupilot.com/wiki/building-ardupilot-with-arduino-windows/)

 ## Wiki
 Most or all of the relevant information on how to use StarduPlane will be available at the repositorie's Wiki, under the Pages tab.
-You can find is at [Wiki] (https://github.com/rbunge/StarduPlane.wiki.git)
+You can find this at [Wiki] (https://github.com/rbunge/StarduPlane/wiki)

 # Development Team